Conditional independence testing under misspecified inductive biases: Experiments

-We split the real data experiments into two parts.
-In the first part, we aim to compare the Type-I error rate of different methods.
-To ensure that $H_0$ holds, we discretize $Z$ into twenty different values and shuffle the values of $Y$ for each value of the discrete $Z$.
-If a method controls Type-I error, we expect it to reject $H_0$ for at most $\alpha=10\%$ of the companies in each state.
-In the second part, we aim to evaluate our methods' power.
-Since we do not know the ground truth, we qualitatively compare our results with those obtained by \citet{angwin2017} in a careful and multi-faceted analysis.
-Also, other methods cannot control Type-I error in this dataset; then it does not make sense to compare with extra baselines here.
+We split our experiments into two parts.
+In the initial part, our primary goal is to compare the Type-I error rate across various tests.
+To ensure that $H_0$ is valid, we discretize $Z$ into twenty distinct values and shuffle the $Y$ values corresponding to each discrete $Z$ value.
+If a test maintains Type-I error control, we expect it to reject $H_0$ for at most $\alpha=10\%$ of the companies in each state.
+In the second part, we focus on assessing the power of our methods.
+Given our lack of ground truth, we qualitatively compare RBPT and RBPT2 findings with those obtained by baseline methods and delineated by \citet{angwin2017}, utilizing a detailed and multifaceted approach.
 In this last experiment, we aggregate the analysis for each state without conditioning on the firm.
-We use logistic regression to estimate the distribution of $X\mid Z$ for RBPT, GCM, CRT, and CPT methods.
-For RBPT2, we use a CatBoost regressor \citep{prokhorenkova2018catboost} to obtain the Rao-Blackwellized predictor.
-The CRT and CPT methods use the same test statistics as STFR.
-We do not include RESIT in this experiment as the additive model assumption is inappropriate.
-The first panel\footnote{We run the experiment for 48 different random seeds and report the average Type-I error rate.} of Figure \ref{fig:exp2} shows that RBPT and RBPT2 methods have better control over Type-I errors compared to all other methods.
-The second panel reveals that the conditional dependence of $X$ and $Y$ given $Z$ (discrimination against minorities in ZIP codes) was most evident in Illinois, Texas, and Missouri.
-The evidence for California is weaker.
-These results are similar to those obtained by \citet{angwin2017}; thus, we consider our method to have good power.
-Per iteration, RBPT took $10^{-1}s$ to run, RBPT2 took $3\cdot 10^{-1}s$, STFR took $10^{-3}s$, GCM took $ 10^{-3}s$, CRT took $2.8\cdot 10^{-2}s$, and CPT took $7.9\cdot 10^{-1}s$, all in a MacBook Air 2020 M1.
+We resort to logistic regression for estimating the distribution of $X\mid Z$ used by RBPT, GCM, CRT, and CPT.
+For RBPT2, we use a CatBoost regressor \citep{prokhorenkova2018catboost} to yield the Rao-Blackwellized predictor.
+We omit RESIT in this experiment as the additive model assumption is inappropriate.
+Both CRT and CPT methods utilize the same test metrics as STFR.
+The first plot\footnote{We run the experiment for 48 different random seeds and report the average Type-I error rate.} of Figure \ref{fig:car} shows that RBPT and RBPT2 methods have better control over Type-I errors compared to all other methods, including CPT.
+The second plot reveals that all methods give the same qualitative result that discrimination against minorities in ZIP codes is most evident in Illinois, followed by Texas, Missouri, and California.
+These findings corroborate with those of \citet{angwin2017}, indicating that our methodology has satisfactory power while maintaining a robust Type-I error control.